The case for hiring Mike McCarthy to the Chicago Bears right now

 The other part of this equation is the one Bears fans don't want to consider because of the awful implications.
 What if Ben Johnson is not at all enamored with the Bears?
 What if he would rather pick a rookie quarterback or a free agent than work with Caleb Williams?
 Maybe he doesn't want to stay in the NFC North.

-If the Bears hold out in hopes that they can hire Ben Johnson only to see him sign with someone else, what's their next move?
-McCarthy won't still be available, that's for sure.
-Pete Carroll may no longer be interested either.
-That would leave Poles and Warren having to decide between defensive coordinators or less successful offensive coordinators at a time when the development of their quarterback will decide their fates.
+If the Bears hold out hoping to hire Ben Johnson only to see him sign with someone else, what's their next move?
+McCarthy won't be available, that's for sure.
+Pete Carroll may no longer be interested, either.
+That would leave Poles and Warren having to decide between defensive coordinators or less successful offensive coordinators at a time when the development of their quarterback will determine their fates.

 Say what you want about McCarthy's recent postseason failures, he would be a good hire for the Bears.